-We owe our bonnets a debt of gratitude.
-They help keep our hair from tangling, frizzing, drying out, and otherwise looking a hot mess.
-I honestly don’t know a Black woman who doesn’t use one or at the very least wraps her hair up every night with something.
-I know I’m not the only one with the sixth sense of being able to detect if it has fallen off in the night.
+The nightcap (satin bonnet, sleep scarf, etc.) is nothing new and is not unique to any one culture.
+But it is, and has been, a best friend to Black people — especially Black women — for generations.
+We owe our hair bonnet a debt of gratitude for keeping our hair from tangling, frizzing, drying out, and otherwise looking a hot mess.
+I honestly don’t know a Black woman who doesn’t use one — or at the very least, she wraps her hair up every night with something.
+I know I’m not the only one with the sixth sense of being able to detect if it falls off in the night.

 Seeing a Black female character on television going to bed or waking up without a bonnet tells me who’s missing in the writers’ room.
-I always feel so bad for her but through the magic of TV her hair is usually fine.
+I always feel so bad for her, but through the magic of TV, her hair is usually fine.
 (But we know.)
-I don’t know if it’s a kind of anxiety but thinking of waking up or going to sleep without a bonnet gives me an upset stomach.
+I don’t know if it’s a kind of anxiety, but thinking of waking up or going to sleep without a bonnet gives me an upset stomach.

 My mother set the example, and when I wasn’t being a total handful, I might also manage to slap a scarf on at night.